cinnData/MLearning/Lectures/[ML-09] Clustering.md

 ## Cluster centers

 Suppose that you wish to group the data units in $k$ clusters using $p$ numeric variables.
 Many clustering algorithms are based on finding a set of $k$ points, called **centers**, in the $p$-dimensional space of those variables, and clustering the units around the centers.
 Every unit will be assigned to the cluster whose center is most similar to that unit.
-The centers can also be used to assign a cluster to a new unit which has not been used to extract the centers.
+The centers can also be used to assign a cluster to a new unit that has not been used to extract the centers.
 That cluster would be the one whose center is closer to the new unit.

 In real-world applications, we look at the center as the "typical element'' of the cluster.
 The values that the center takes for the different variables are used to produce a description of the cluster, as far as that makes sense.
 This is the typical approach in customer segmentation.
 So a marketing manager can describe a segment of customers as individuals above 60, with annual family income between $100,000 and $250,000, who frequently watch soap opera TV series.
 This would be nothing but a description of the center of that segment.